 Lighting is functional and transformational.
 Innovative lighting trends are taking luxurious home design to the future.
-If you are planning a bathroom renovation, kitchen renovation, or any other type of renovation make sure you explore lighting.
+If you are planning a kitchen renovation, or any type of home renovation make sure you explore lighting.
 Kirsten Sutton, reVISION’s head designer shares different types of lighting which can be used:

 2. Brass, Nickel and Chrome – Metallic accents add unique detail, texture and luxury.
 Light bounces and glistens off of metallic fixtures or metallic accents.
 Metallic window frames accents the natural light beaming into your home.

 3. Abstract – Large, sculptural fixtures create an artistic statement and function.
 Abstract shapes and patterns bring character.
 Coloured lighting can evoke a mood or feeling.
 Get creative with uniquely shaped windows.

 4. Rustic – Country meets urban; rustic finishes are combined with modern shapes and fabrics.
 A relaxed, but refined look for your kitchen renovation.

 5. Crystal – It’s safe to say, this is a classic trend.
 From contemporary to transitional designs, there is something for every style and budget.
 DIY: Decorate existing light fixtures with crystals to transform your room.